Evolutionary Origins of Binary Neutron Star Mergers: Effects of Common Envelope Efficiency and Metallicity: Results

-The fourth row in Figure~\ref{fig:grids} corresponds to simulations ran with subsolar metallicity $Z = 0.1 Z_{\odot}$ and $\alpha_{\mathrm{CE}} = 1$.
+The fourth row in Fig.~\ref{fig:grids} corresponds to simulations ran with subsolar metallicity $Z = 0.1 Z_{\odot}$ and $\alpha_{\mathrm{CE}} = 1$.
+In this case, we do not find any WDs.
 For these models we find more merging BNSs compared to simulations at solar metallicity.
 This is likely in part because subsolar metallicity stars are more compact.
 With a smaller donor radius, the boundary between systems that experience CE evolution and those that do not, occur at smaller initial periods than at solar metallicity.
 As a result, systems that successfully eject the envelope in our simulations result in smaller post-CE orbital periods and lead to more merging BNSs.
 While we find that subsolar models are more efficient at forming BNS mergers, a full astrophysical population is needed in order to properly quantify if this metallicity dependence significantly affects the predicted population of BNS mergers in the Universe.